git4dcc/RTB_E10/README.md

 # Hardware
 My current PCB layout uses SMD footprints with 0.5mm pitch and 0603 parts.
 Reflow soldering is my recommendation, but with some experience handsoldering is also possible.

+The hardware allows either push or pull operation.
+Currently only the pull operation is implemented in the firmware.
+Should a usecase for push-operation arise, the firmware could be adapted.

 <img src=https://rtb4dcc.de/wp-content/uploads/2024/07/un_E10_4.png>

 ## PCB